A pact to end their lives.

 One student attempted to carry it out, revealing and stopping the pact.

-Now, her mother who FOX 29 is only identifying by her first name, Katrina, is speaking out to put a face to an issue she says needs more attention: suicide prevention.
+Now her mother, who WPTV is only identifying by her first name, Katrina, is speaking out to put a face to an issue she says needs more attention: Suicide prevention.

 She is now on a mission to encourage people to speak up if they suspect anyone might harm themselves.
 She said that might have stopped her daughter from trying.

-Katrina has red marks on her arms to show the size of the injury and the scar that her daughter is now recovering from.
+Katrina wore red marks on her arms to show the size of the injury and the scar that her daughter is now recovering from.

 "The left arm is 10 centimeters long.
 It was laid open about three inches wide."